-Canada is the first country in the world to establish a National Standard of Canada for Mental-Health and Well-Being for Post-Secondary Students (mentalhealthcommission.ca/ studentstandard)-a set of flexible, voluntary guidelines to help post-secondary institutions support the mental health and well-being of their students.
+Canada is the first country in the world to establish a National Standard of Canada for Mental-Health and Well-Being for Post-Secondary Students -a set of flexible, voluntary guidelines to help post-secondary institutions support the mental health and well-being of their students.
 We all have a role to play!

-Developed by the Working Group on Mental Health and Wellness Awareness and Promotion with and for Elizabeth Kristjansson, the University of Ottawa Advisor on Mental Health and Wellness. uOttawa.ca/vice-president-academic/advisor-mental-health-wellness
+Developed by the Working Group on Mental Health and Wellness Awareness and Promotion with and for Elizabeth Kristjansson, the University of Ottawa Advisor on Mental Health and Wellness.